CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 **

 ### Wrap up
+You can find the "Hello ..." application code on https://github.com/CraftAcademy/angular_demo That code has been updated with syntax that will make it pass the validator (see the beginning of this chapter).

 This was a quick introduction to AngularJS.
 There's much more that you will need to know in order to be a productive developer but at this point you do have the necessary skills to move on to working with the Ionic framework and start to build applications for mobile devices.

-You can find the "Hello ..." application code on https://github.com/CraftAcademy/angular_demo